Get to know the Package Center's services

 Where do I pick up my package?

-The Undergraduate Package Center on the 4th floor of Lerner Hall is the primary package pick-up location for undergraduate residents of Columbia Housing.
+The Undergraduate Package Center on the lower level of Wien Hall is the primary package pick-up location for undergraduate residents of Columbia Housing.
 During Fall Check-In, auxiliary package pick-up locations are noted in the “Location and Hours” section of the home page.

 Does the Undergraduate Package Center sell stamps?